Professional edition active

 Treatment options can be classified as medical, procedural, or surgical.

 Asymptomatic fibroids do not require treatment.
-Patients should be reevaluated periodically (eg, every 6 to 12 months).
+Patients with small and stable size fibroids can be reevaluated periodically (eg, every 12 months).

-For symptomatic fibroids, medical options are typically used first, prior to considering procedural or surgical treatments.
-Treatment with medications is effective in some patients, but is often suboptimal.
-However, clinicians should consider first trying medical treatment before doing surgery.
-In perimenopausal women with mild symptoms, expectant management may be tried because symptoms may resolve as fibroids decrease in size after menopause.
+For symptomatic fibroids, pharmacologic options are typically used first, prior to considering procedural or surgical treatments.
+Medications are effective in some patients but are often suboptimal.
+In perimenopausal women with mild symptoms, expectant management is often preferred because symptoms may resolve as fibroids decrease in size after menopause.

 Medications to treat fibroids